espressif/developer-portal/content/workshops/esp-idf-with-esp32-c6/assignment-7/index.md

 2. **Set the SDK configuration**

-Change the `sdkconfig` file to set the WiFi credentials, and the power save mode.
+Change the `sdkconfig` file to set the Wi-Fi credentials and the power save mode.

 3. **Build, flash, and monitor**